 Oakville is home to Oakville Trafalgar Memorial Hospital, Milton has Milton District Hospital, and Georgetown has Georgetown Hospital.
-Depending on which doctor or midwife cares for you during your pregnancy, Joseph Brant Hospital in Burlington and Credit Valley Hospital in Mississauga might be options for you as well.
+Depending on which doctor or midwife cares for you during your pregnancy, Joseph Brant Hospital in Burlington and Credit Valley Hospital or Trillium Hospital in Mississauga might be options for you as well.

 Ontario midwives also attend home births for those who are eligible candidates.
 If you’re interested in home birth, speak with a midwife.